 Unknown to Ser Amory Lorch and independently of Arya and Jaqen, Vargo Hoat had previously approached Roose's encampment and struck a deal to turn over the castle to the Starks.
 While the freed northmen and rivermen are escaping, the Brave Companions simultaneously turn on their former Lannister allies, killing them in their beds or while they are celebrating in the Barracks Hall.

 The bodies of the slain Lannisters are burned in a pyre within Harrenhal's Flowstone Yard.
 Lord Roose Bolton marches on Harrenhal and Vargo Hoat turns the castle over to him.
 Roose upgrades Arya Stark, who now calls herself Nan, from a servant drudge to his own cupbearer.
 Ser Amory Lorch is killed by a large black bear in the bear pit as sport for Vargo's Brave Companions.
 Jaqen flees Harrenhal, not before assuming a new persona, while Rorge and Biter join the Brave Companions.

 The loss of Harrenhal traps Lord Tywin Lannister between the forces of Roose at Harrenhal and Ser Edmure Tully at Riverrun, culminating in the next major battle of the War of the Five Kings, the Battle of the Fords.

-- Burley & Norrey men are not directly mentioned at the this battle but are later mentioned in A Storm of Swords as being part of Roose's host that is attacked by the Mountain's men whilst crossing the Trident.
+- Burley and Norrey men are not directly mentioned at this battle but are later mentioned in A Storm of Swords as being part of Roose's host that is attacked by the Mountain's men whilst crossing the Trident.
 Therefore it can be assumed that the Burleys and Norreys were present at earlier battles involving Roose's host, including at Harrenhal.